-We’re here to make up for the sleepless nights, share in the joy and reassure you that you will have sex again.
+We’re here to make up for the sleepless nights, share in the joy and reassure you that you will be fine.
 Trust us, you’ll love it.
-Pipe and slippers not included…
+Pipe and slippers are not included.

 RULE 1: Embrace Your Neuroses

-Neurotic?
+Distraught?
 About what?
 Oh, just everything.
 In the months before your child is born it may well be money.
-In the first few weeks it will probably be about breathing.
-For the next few months it could be whether or not you can survive a trip to your nearest restaurant for a meal out.
+In the first few weeks, it will probably be about breathing.
+For the next few months, it could be whether or not you can survive a trip to your nearest restaurant for a meal.

 Strangely, being a new dad is like being a presidential bodyguard.
 From the moment the wrinkled tot enters this world you will never look at anything – scissors, nuts, stairs, the very air – in the same way again.

 It is somehow reassuring to know that this neurosis, like so many other problems, is down to the fact you are a reckless, ill-prepared man.
 “Most men who become fathers haven’t really given it any practical thought, and it just knocks you sideways – not only the responsibility but also the overwhelming emotion,” says Marcus Berkmann, author of Fatherhood: The Truth.
 “But you have to be philosophical and, in a way, follow their lead.
 Children live in the present – they don’t worry about the future all the time, so why should you?”